 What Are the Benefits of a Pass-Through Deduction?

 There are three significant benefits to pass-through taxation, and they explain why 95% of small businesses in the United States choose a qualifying pass-through business structure.

 Pass-Through Taxation Helps Business Owners Avoid Double Taxation

 With a pass-through structure, there are no business income taxes to be paid at the entity level.
-Instead, the profits and losses from the business are passed through the business itself and to the owners, who must then report the income when they file their individual income tax return.
+Instead, the profits and losses from the business are passed through the business itself and to the owners, who must report the income when they file their individual income tax returns.
 This is a huge benefit since it saves business owners such as yourself from having to pay a high corporate tax rate.
 The deduction can be particularly beneficial to people who must pay the self-employment tax even though it doesn’t reduce your Medicare or Social Security taxes.

 Pass-Through Organizations Have More Flexibility

 The second key benefit of pass-through taxation is that companies that pass income through to the owners have far more flexibility in terms of structure than C corporations.
 What we mean by that is that if your company has outgrown its existing structure -- for example, if you originally organized as a sole proprietorship but now believe that an LLC would better suit your needs -- making the change is easy from a tax perspective.

 A sole proprietorship or partnership can file paperwork to switch to an LLC, and an LLC can choose to be taxed like an S corporation or like a C corporation.
 You can choose the structure that's right for your business and still take advantage of pass-through taxation.

 Pass-Through Businesses Can Claim the Qualified Business Income Deduction